Is Duplicate Content Bad for Search Engine Rankings?

 Duplicate content generally refers to substantive blocks of content within or across domains that either completely match other content or are appreciably similar.

 Reputable sites are not engaged in scraping, so most website publishers create duplicate content inadvertently.
-There is a long list of issues that could result in duplicate content, so it’s worth understanding.
+A long list of issues could result in duplicate content, so it’s worth understanding.

 Duplicate content can be a result of common issues such as: